Nicaragua Bucket List: Amazing Places to Visit in Nicaragua

-In a bid to quit drinking, Alberto Gutierrez began to carve a variety of symbols and animals into stones.
+In a bid to quit drinking, Alberto Gutierrez began to carve various symbols and animals into stones.

 His workstation is located just outside Esteli.
-He is quite friendly though he doesn’t speak any English.
+He is pretty friendly though he doesn’t speak any English.

 His exhibitions are free, but if he welcomes donations.